Abstract

 2.1.
 A brief introduction of the compressive sensing theory

 This section gives a short introduction of CS theory.
 CS theory is a novel sensing/sampling paradigm that goes against common wisdom in data acquisition.
 CS is a new method to capture and represent compressible signals at a rate significantly below the Nyquist rate.
 In this method, many natural signals have concise representations when expressed in a convenient basis.
 In CS theory, similar to sparse representation, we assume that a signal can be sparse in some domain.
 A foundation for transform coding can be formed because the compressible signals are approximated well by K-sparse.
-Therefore, a one-dimensional signal x in RN with length N can be represented as:
+Therefore, a one-dimensional signal in with length can be represented as:

 2.2.
 Hybrid compressive sampling